Marginal quenches and drives in Tomonaga-Luttinger liquids: Applications

 where $m$ is the particle mass, $c \geq 0$ is a repulsive coupling constant, and $\Psi(x)$ is a bosonic field satisfying $[\Psi(x)^{\dagger}, \Psi(x')] = \delta(x-x')$.
 If we define the dimensionless coupling $\gamma = 2mc/\rho_{0}$, where $\rho_{0}$ is the density of particles, then $v = v(\gamma)$ and $K = K(\gamma)$ are functions of $\gamma$ for which analytical expressions are not known in general but whose product must equal $v_F = \pi \rho_{0}/m$.
 As limiting cases for large and small $\gamma$,

-see, e.g., \cite{BuchlerEtAl:2003, Cazalilla:2004, CCGOR:2011}.
+see, e.g., \cite{BuchlerEtAl:2003, Cazalilla:2004}.
 Once again, modulations in $\gamma$, or rather in $c$ assuming $\rho_0$ is fixed, corresponds to our non-equilibrium protocols changing $K$ and $v$.

 \paragraph{Trapped ultra-cold atoms.} Besides its theoretical significance, TLL theory has direct experimental relevance to low-dimensional quantum many-body systems.
-Well-known and intensely-studied examples are quasi-one-dimensional condensates of ultra-cold atoms.
+Well-known and intensely studied examples are quasi-one-dimensional condensates of ultra-cold atoms.
 For a single condensate of bosons, such a system can be modeled by the Hamiltonian

 where $m$ is the atom mass, $g \geq 0$ is the effective interaction strength, $V(x)$ is the trapping potential, and $\mu$ is the chemical potential, see, e.g., \cite{BuchlerEtAl:2003, Cazalilla:2004, PetrovEtAl:2004, CCGOR:2011}.\footnote{This model is that of a trapped Lieb-Liniger gas with $c = g/2$ using the notation in \eqref{H_LL_sq}.} In the Thomas-Fermi regime, \eqref{H_tua} can be approximated as an inhomogeneous TLL following the harmonic-fluid approach \cite{Haldane:1981effective}, setting $\Psi(x)^{\dagger} = \sqrt{\rho_{0}(x) + \pi \Pi(x)} \ee^{\ii \varphi(x)}$ and keeping only terms quadratic in the fields, with position-dependent